Image from http://www.rigpashedra.org/

 The categorization of seventeen described below was put together by His Holiness and expands upon these eight.
 While it does not include some of the great Nalanda masters whose genius still resounds in Buddhist teachings throughout the world-Naropa, for example-it is an important list of the brilliant scholar-adepts whose innovations in explaining the truth that the Buddha revealed continue to benefit us today.

 These seventeen masters are vitally important because their writings are all based on real meditative experience.
-Their legacy of texts and teachings that came out of this experience forms the very backbone of understanding that is the basis for establishing present day practitioners with the correct view that enables us to make progress on-and complete-the path to enlightenment.
+Their legacy of texts and teachings that came out of this experience forms the very backbone of understanding that is the basis for establishing present day practitioners with the correct view that enables us to make progress on - and complete - the path to enlightenment.

-We will be posting subsequent articles on the masters below over the coming weeks (and these will be linked from this article as they are posted) so we'll not go into too much detail here.
-Each of these articles will be a guide to the works of each master, with a focus on what is available from Shambhala and Snow Lion Publications, though we will include important works that our friends at Wisdom Publications, KTD, and others are publishing.
+Our Great Master's Series is a guide to the works of each master, with a focus on what is available from Shambhala and Snow Lion Publications, though we will include important works that our friends at Wisdom Publications, KTD, and others are publishing.

 1. Nagarjuna is considered the first of the seventeen panditas of Nalanda.
 While Western scholars generally assume there were two Nagarjunas separated by several centuries, received tradition holds him as a long-lived master who was critical in revealing the Mahayana teachings and sutras, elucidating the meaning of emptiness and the Madhyamaka view in particular, and being a great master of tantra.
 His works are typically divided into three groups: his praises, his speeches, and works on reasoning.
 His most famous text is from the latter category; entitled Treatise on the Middle Way, it is translated in The Ornament of Reason.